Stein Variational Uncertainty-Adaptive Model Predictive Control: Results

 \subsubsection{Results}

-An example trajectory of our approach is shown in Fig. \ref{fig:rocket_example_traj}.
-The task is achieved only when the rocket system is within a safe tolerance to land on the indicated landing pad, with the body axis orientation pointing upwards, parallel to the world axis.
-Because the prescribed goal state is a lateral distance away from the body frame of the rocket, the rocket is forced to move laterally without inducing high tipping behaviors due to the high positioned center of mass location, which it is broadly uncertain about.
-The resulting control behavior is a gradual gimbal-thrust forcing that moves the rocket laterally without capsizing the rocket.
-Results across $32$ trials are reported in Table \ref{tab:control_results}.
+Fig.~\ref{fig:rocket_example_traj} shows an example trajectory, where the task succeeds only if the rocket lands within a safe tolerance of the pad with its body axis upright.
+Since the goal is a lateral distance from the rocket, the system must move laterally without tipping the high-positioned center of mass, and the resulting behavior is a gradual gimbal-thrust forcing that translates the rocket without capsizing it.
+Results across $32$ trials are reported in Table~\ref{tab:control_results}.

-We observe that our approach consistently achieves reliable landing performance compared to the baselines.
-While EMPPI attains the lowest average completion time to land the rocket system, this comes at a considerable cost in reliability, achieving the lowest success rate among all methods.
-Our proposed framework achieves the highest reliability at a near-negligible added time required to achieve the task.
-By `probing' the rocket through subtle tilting behaviors without the cost of tipping over, our method achieve exploratory behaviors that allow SVGD to approximate the target posterior through shaping its uncertainty modeling through task-sensitive posterior inference.
+While EMPPI attains the lowest average completion time, it also has the lowest success rate among all methods.
+Our method achieves the highest reliability at near-negligible added time.
+By `probing' the rocket through subtle tilts that stop short of tipping, our approach generates the exploration SVGD needs to approximate the target posterior via task-sensitive inference.